How to Remove Yourself from SearchPeopleFree (2026 Guide)

 SearchPeopleFree profiles vary in depth, but here is what they commonly include:

-- Full name and aliases — your legal name, maiden names, former names, and any name variations found in public records or commercial databases.
+- Full name and aliases: legal name, maiden names, former names, and variations found in public records or commercial databases.

-- Current and past addresses — complete street addresses spanning years of address history, sourced from property records, voter files, USPS data, and utility connections.
+- Current and past addresses, complete street, spanning years of history, sourced from property records, voter files, USPS data, and utility connections.

-- Phone numbers — landline and mobile numbers linked to your identity.
-Free results often show partial numbers; full numbers may require a paid report.
+- Phone numbers, landline and mobile.
+Free results show partial numbers.
+Full numbers may require a paid report.

-- Email addresses — personal, work, and sometimes old email addresses connected to your identity across data broker networks.
+- Email addresses: personal, work, and sometimes old emails connected to your identity across broker networks.

-- Relatives and associates — names of family members, roommates, and other people connected to your address or identity records, often with links to their profiles.
+- Relatives and associates: family members, roommates, and other people connected to your address or identity, with links to their profiles.

-- Criminal records — arrests, charges, convictions, sex offender registry entries, and other criminal justice records from public court databases.
+- Criminal records: arrests, charges, convictions, sex offender registry entries from public court databases.

-- Age and date of birth — approximate age or exact birth date derived from public records.
+- Age and date of birth, approximate or exact, derived from public records.

-- Property records — homeownership information, property values, and transaction history from county assessor databases.
+- Property records: homeownership, values, and transaction history from county assessor databases.

-The criminal records component is worth highlighting.
-SearchPeopleFree displays criminal history information alongside basic profile data, which means anyone searching for you can see arrests, charges, or convictions — regardless of context, disposition, or how long ago the events occurred.
-For people with expunged records or dismissed charges, this can be particularly harmful since data brokers often fail to update records after legal proceedings conclude.
+The criminal records angle is the worst part.
+SearchPeopleFree displays criminal history alongside basic profile data, which means anyone searching for you sees arrests, charges, or convictions, regardless of context, disposition, or how long ago.
+People with expunged records or dismissed charges suffer most.
+Data brokers routinely fail to update records after legal proceedings clear them.

 Step-by-Step: How to Remove Your SearchPeopleFree Profile